dgleba/rail263/README.md

 This is a Rails 4.2.6 app.

-## to delete existing example scaffolds..
+## to delete existing example scaffolds...

 in a command prompt terminal..
 cd into the project folder